The Juniper Trust - Changing Horizons

 Since 1994, KE has worked closely with the Juniper Trust and together we have a very successful record of locating community projects and carrying them out.
 The Trust identifies projects likely to generate long-term benefits and KE uses its expertise and local knowledge to ensure that funds are successfully distributed and that the work is done.
 Working with a single charity in this way, we have been able to maximise our contribution to the areas we visit.
 Our focus is on finding sustainable projects where we can work alongside the local people.

-To help celebrate 30 years in the adventure business, we will donate £5 to the Juniper Trust Charity for everyone who books a holiday departing in 2014 and in this way hope to raise £22,500 +.
+To help celebrate 30 years in the adventure business, we will donate £5 to the Juniper Trust Charity for everyone who books a holiday and hope to raise £22,500 +.
 We plan to put this towards the excellent "Portage and Rehabilitation Association Nepal" (PRAN).

 PRAN is a home visiting service for families with children who have additional needs, from birth to school age.
 In Nepal, help for children with special needs is almost non existent and PRAN is one of the very few organisations that is making a difference.
 PRAN was set up in 2001 and already has a long and successful track record of supporting local families in the Kathmandu Valley who have pre-school children with significant development delay or challenging behaviour.
 The main driving force and director of PRAN is Mr Mani Shrestha who also runs the ABVK School for physically and mentally handicapped children in Banepa, a small town 12 miles east of Kathmandu.
 JT have supported the ABVK School for quite a few years now and every time we have visited, we have been highly impressed by the work and dedication of Mani.